-A Schiller Institute delegation visits the nuclear energy institute at Qinghua University in China, where a high-temperature reactor is being built (May 1996).
-Such safe, efficient nuclear reactors are essential for China's future, given the vast energy requirements the nation will have in the next century.
+A Schiller Institute delegation visiting the Institute of Nuclear and New Energy Technology (INET) at Tsinghua University in China in May 1996, where a 10 MW high-temperature gas cooled test reactor (HTR-10) was being built.
+Such safe, efficient nuclear reactors are essential for China's future.